kron4eg/django-squeeze/README.md

 Regeneration
 ------------

-Those files will be regenerated every time project reloads
+Those files will be regenerated only in case original files changed.